isomerpages/govtech-corp/media/technews/_posts/2021-12-17-post-The Benefits of Solar Power.md

 agencies, thereby reaping economies of scale.</p>
 <h3>What the future holds</h3>
 <p>Solar power capacity will continue to be ramped up to meet the nation’s
 2025 target.
-We are already planning to have&nbsp;<a href="https://www.straitstimes.com/singapore/environment/pub-eyes-2-large-scale-floating-solar-farms-at-lower-seletar-and-pandan" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">two more large-scale</a>&nbsp;floating
-solar farms at Lower Seletar Reservoir and Pandan Reservoir.</p>
+We are already planning to have&nbsp;two more large-scale&nbsp;floating solar farms at Lower Seletar Reservoir and Pandan Reservoir.</p>
-<p>Beyond that, Singapore aims to deploy at least&nbsp;<a href="https://www.ema.gov.sg/Solar_Photovoltaic_Systems.aspx" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2 gigawatt-peak (GWp)</a>&nbsp;of
+<p>Beyond that, Singapore aims to deploy at least&nbsp;2 gigawatt-peak (GWp)&nbsp;of
 solar energy by 2030, or the equivalent of powering about 350,000 households for a year.</p>
 <p>Another trend that has been catching on in recent years is to blend solar